win-acme/win-acme.github.io/reference/cli.md

      Login name at TransIp.

    --transip-privatekey
+     Private key generated in the control panel (replace enters by spaces and use quotes).

+   --transip-privatekeyfile
-     Private key generated in the control panel.
+     Private key generated in the control panel (saved to a file on disk).

 ```